Oracle Database

 -

-In the new pop-up window, look for the Oracle Database application.
-Then, choose the resource and the role you want to request access.
-Finally, click Next.
+Locate the Oracle Database application.
+Choose the resource and the role you would like to request access to.
+Click Next.

 -

-Choose the duration of your request.
-Then, click Next to continue.
+Choose the duration of your request and click Next.

 -